-Türkiye has been facing significant migration pressures for years, hosting the largest number of Syrian refugees in the world, as well as migrants from other countries and areas, such as Afghanistan, Central Asia and Africa, for various reasons.
-Some of these migrants come to Türkiye as their final destination, while others use it as a transit point to reach Europe.
-According to PMM data,6 the number of irregular migrants apprehended by the authorities in Türkiye reached its highest level in 2019, then dropped sharply in 2020 due to the COVID-19 pandemic, but it has been increasing again since then.
-These irregular migrants include those who entered Türkiye without proper documentation (among them, many Afghan, Pakistani, Bangladeshi nationals) and those who overstayed their visa or visa-free period (for example, Turkmen, Uzbek, Moroccan nationals).
+Türkiye has been experiencing considerable challenges related to migration for several years, hosting the largest number of Syrian refugees in the world, as well as migrants from other countries and areas, such as Afghanistan, Central Asia and Africa, for various reasons.
+Some of them come to Türkiye as their final destination, while others use it as a transit point to reach Europe.
+According to PMM data, the number of irregular migrants apprehended by the authorities in Türkiye reached its highest level in 2019, then dropped sharply in 2020 due to the COVID-19 pandemic, but it has been increasing again since then.
+The term irregular migrants refers to those who entered Türkiye without proper documentation (among them, many Afghan, Pakistani, Bangladeshi nationals) and those who overstayed their visa or visa-free period (for example, Turkmen, Uzbek, Moroccan nationals).